troywebber/webber-creative/cursor_rules.md

 -   Create variations for different content needs
 -   Implement proper reverse pairs and triplets
 -   Use proper component organization
+-   Ensure components blend seamlessly when combined
+-   Use unique component IDs to prevent CSS interference
+-   Design components to be easily editable and customizable

 ## Personal Component Library